Bombora's B2B Data Co-op

 Bombora’s B2B Data Co-op is the largest of its kind, ensuring a valid historical baseline delivering scale exponentially greater than any one site:

-Figures for Q3 2018 (average of monthly figures from July to September)
+Figures for Q1 2020 (average of monthly figures from January to March)

-Bombora is the largest aggregator of B2B Intent data, an indicator of increases (surges) in business purchase intent.
+Bombora is the largest aggregator of B2B Intent data, an indicator of changes in business purchase intent.

 Unlike B2C which tends to be an individual buying experience, the B2B buying process often comprises of buying groups across different departments of an organization.
 Individuals within the buying group have different priorities and may be researching across a range of topics on the Internet.